Vehicle Lemon Law Protections in Saudi Arabia

 • Do not accept verbal promises from the dealer — get all commitments in writing.

-• Do not skip scheduled maintenance — failure to follow the maintenance schedule can be used to deny warranty claims.
+• Do not skip scheduled maintenance — failure to follow the maintenance schedule is used to deny warranty claims.

 You came here to know your rights — help someone else know theirs.